News

 Band and strings programs at the middle school show their progress

-The Middle School Band & Strings Concert on February 11 showed steady and exciting progress and a deep commitment to a thoughtful learning process under band director Cathi Leibinger and strings director Scott O'Donnell.
-Leibinger and O'Donnell acted as both directors and narrators at the event at Swenson Hall, pausing to share deep insights into the teaching approach between performances by all levels of the middle school band and strings classes.
+The Middle School Band & Strings Concert on February 11 showed steady and exciting progress and a deep commitment to learning under band director Cathi Leibinger and strings director Scott O'Donnell.
+Leibinger and O'Donnell acted as both directors and narrators at the event at Swenson Hall, pausing to share extensive insights into the teaching approach for all levels of the middle school band and strings classes.

 Photo Gallery